 Heaven to bite into!
-This is one of those desserts you can’t make ahead and you want to serve warm.
-It sounds intimidating, but it’s extremely easy to nail if you follow the instructions carefully.
-After trying recipes from several chefs, I found my winner.
-Next time, I’m pouring a little raspberry syrup into the center at the end.
-Because OMG.
+This is one of those desserts you need to plan ahead for and you want to serve warm.
+It may sound intimidating, but it’s extremely easy to nail if you follow the instructions carefully.
+After trying recipes from several chefs, I’ve found my winner!
+And with some raspberry coulis drizzled down the middle?
+OMG!

 4 oz (113 g) dark chocolate